kochlisGit/ProphitBet-Soccer-Bets-Predictor/README.md

 * Added 2 new statistic features (columns): HGA, AGA
 * Neural Network now supports different noise ranges for each odd (1/x/2).
 * Neural Network may now add noise only to favorite teams (teams with odd < 2.0)

+# Release (2022/09/19)

+* Fixed a bug where several leagues would not be updated
+* Fixed a bug in evaluation filters